 Biochemical assay for transformation

-Oswald Avery (1944) investigated the biochemical nature of Griffth's 'transforming principle'.
-He combined living R bacteria with heat-killed S material, and subjected the mixture to enzyme treatments that successively destroyed first protein, then RNA, then DNA .
+Oswald Avery & co-workers (1944) investigated the biochemical nature of Griffth's 'transforming principle'.
+He combined living R bacteria with heat-killed S filtrate, and subjected the mixture to enzyme treatments that successively destroyed first protein, then RNA, then DNA .
 Only the final DNAse treatment destroys the capacity of S to transform R. This indicates that the transforming substance is DNA.

 (1) The first experiment on the far right is described as a control: what does it control for?